The most mysterious place in every US state

 North Dakota: Safeguard Complex, Nekoma

-The Stanley R Mickelsen Safeguard Complex opened on 1 October 1975, the first of a proposed 12-part anti-ballistic missile defence system.
+The Stanley R Mickelsen Safeguard Complex opened on October 1 1975, the first of a proposed 12-part anti-ballistic missile defense system.
 Just 24 hours later, Congress voted for its decommissioning.
-Costing nearly £5 billion ($6 billion) at the time to build, fragments of the site remain today as a monument to its failure, including this concrete pyramid which was used to house the radar.
+Costing nearly $6 billion at the time to build, fragments of the site remain today as a monument to its failure, including this concrete pyramid which was used to house the radar.
 According to a 2021 TikTok video, some conspiracy theorists believe the pyramid could be the headquarters of the Illuminati.

 More epic failures: the world’s disastrous tourist attractions